 No, I mean what writers on the national scene?

 Anthony Bourdain.
-With an irreverent tone and impudent demeanor, some think he’s a jerk.
-But, his talent is in cutting to the core and sucking out the marrow of a story with words that ooze truth.
+Until his untimely passing in 2018, he wrote about our Cajun culture with passion.
+His talent was in cutting to the core and sucking out the marrow of a story with words that ooze truth.
 In 2011, with his Travel Channel crew in tow, Bourdain came to Acadiana and in one 30-minute segment of No Reservations, he clearly defined Cajun culinary culture.
-He gets it, and you should get his first book Kitchen Confidential.
+Rest in peace, my friend.

 Do you take your own food photos and what equipment do you use?

 Yes, all of them, unless I clearly credit another photographer.
 Check my photography page for more details.

 Have you written a cookbook, and can I buy it?

 Yes, and yes.
 Acadiana Table: Cajun and Creole Home Cooking from the Heart of Louisiana debuted in October, 2016, and is available in bookstores everywhere or online.
 And if you would like an autographed copy of my cookbook, then visit our shop site.
 Published by Boston-based Harvard Common Press, it is a 320-page hardcover collection of stories, recipes, and photographs that reflect my passion for Cajun and Creole culinary culture.
 Most of the 125 recipes and over 180 full-color photographs do not appear on the blog.